The Cloudflare Workers platform with Durable Objects provides a robust environment for running ActorCore at the edge.

 4

-1. Create a new KV namespace with:
+Create KV namespace

-npx wrangler kv namespace create ACTOR_KV
+npx wrangler kv:namespace create ACTOR_KV

 {